Lane Thomas Preview, Player Props: Nationals vs. Blue Jays

 Lane Thomas At The Plate

-- Thomas leads Washington with 146 hits and an OBP of .332, plus a team-best slugging percentage of .471.
+- Thomas has 146 hits and an OBP of .331 to go with a slugging percentage of .468.
+All three of those stats rank first among Washington hitters this season.

-- He ranks 18th in batting average, 66th in on base percentage, and 40th in slugging among the qualifying hitters in baseball.
+- Among qualifying hitters in MLB action, his batting average ranks 23rd, his on-base percentage ranks 68th, and he is 40th in the league in slugging.

+- Thomas has reached base via a hit in 97 games this season (of 132 played), and had multiple hits in 40 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.